SandervandenOord/M249/readme.md

 This is my attempt of doing these modules  with Python only.

-I'm mainly using pandas, statsmodels, matplotlib, seaborn, sci-kit learn and pymc.
+I'm mainly using pandas, statsmodels, matplotlib, seaborn, sci-kit learn.

 This is based on Python 3 (and a recent version of R)